Check out these four powerful and essential tools from Google that should be a part of your small business toolkit.

 - Google My Business – An essential tool that lets you create a local listing for your business.
 Considering that many, if not most, search inquiries through a popular search engine (like Google, Bing, or Google Maps) are done by mobile, those search results will take into account the user’s location.
 For that reason alone it is critical that your business is associated with a geographic location so that your customers can find you easily.
 Think of it as Google’s version of Yelp, yet with more features and completely free.

 - Google Alerts – Devised primarily as a tool to “alert” you to new content of your liking that appears across the web, Google Alerts is also a formidable tool to perform reconnaissance in your sleep.
-Set alerts on your competitors, key words, trends, or any other content and receive notifications to your email every time a new result is generated.
+Set alerts on your competitors, keywords, trends, or any other content and receive notifications to your email every time a new result is generated.

-- *Google PageSpeed – One oft neglected area of website optimization is website speed – essentially, how fast (or slow) it takes for your web pages for fully load for a visitor.
+- *Google PageSpeed – One oft-neglected area of website optimization is website speed – essentially, how fast (or slow) it takes for your web pages for fully load for a visitor.
 Why is this important?
 Because most users are accustomed to fast loading pages.
 If a potential client performs a search, happens to click on your page, and the page takes more than a few seconds to load there is a great chance the person will just navigate away from your page.
 In fact, it’s estimated that a lot of business is lost this way.
-Fast-loading pages gives your visitors a better user experience.
+Fast-loading pages give your visitors a better user experience.
 All of this affects conversion rates, click-through rates, and how long a visitor spends on your page.
 Oh, and Google considers page speed in its algorithm to rank pages, so yeah, it’s really important you check yours.
 Lastly, this tool allows you simulate page speed on both desktop and mobile.

 - Google Trends – Google says “See the latest trends, data and visualizations from Google.
 Find out what’s trending near you right now.”
 If you think strategically, this can be a useful tool for aligning your content to the most popular stories and topics trending in whatever area you choose.